Five Octave Range

 Paul Wong, 2017

-Commissioned by Vancouver Opera Festival.
-Five Octave Range has been underwritten by a generous grant from the McGrane-Pearson Endowment Fund, with additional in-kind assistance from the Vivo Media Arts Centre.
+Commissioned by Vancouver Opera with generous grant from the McGrane-Pearson Endowment Fund, and Vivo Media Arts Centre.

 Director: Paul Wong